Holly-Transport/proto-cat/README.md

 # Prototype Code Catalog

-This simple Streamit application is intended to demonstrate how the GitHub API can be used to support a simple wrapper for a code catalog, as well as to spark initial discussions around the governenace and content of a code.worldbank.org program.
+This simple Streamlit application is intended to demonstrate how the GitHub API can be used to support a simple wrapper for a code catalog, as well as to spark initial discussions around the governenace and content of a code.worldbank.org program.

 * [Steamlit Application](https://proto-cat.streamlit.app)
 * [Code Repo](https://github.com/Holly-Transport/proto-cat)